Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The secret of perfect health lies in keeping the mind always cheerful - never worried, never hurried, never borne down by any fear, thought or anxiety."
+> "When you want something in life, you just gotta reach out and grab it."
-> — **Sathya Sai Baba**
+> — **Christopher McCandless**

 ---